DInnaD/labnotebook/content/lab-notebook/2011-09-29-phylogenetics-research-proposal.md

 ---
+categories:
+- evolution
 comments: true
-date: 2011-09-29 15:20:10
+date: 2011-09-29T15:20:10Z
-layout: post
 slug: phylogenetics-research-proposal
 title: Phylogenetics - Research Proposal
-categories:
-- evolution
+url: /2011/09/29/phylogenetics-research-proposal/
 ---

 Evolution has shaped all ecological communities.
 It has tested their resilience in experiments we could never perform.
 Now can it help us identify what characteristics make a community resilient or vulnerable to external forces?